 TimelineJS is a web-based tool that allows you to easily create visually-rich, interactive timelines generated by your data.
 It’s an open source tool from Knight Lab at Northwestern University and is free to use — all you need is your content and a Google Drive spreadsheet.
 Continue reading TimelineJS: A Superb Open Source Tool

 If you’re an iOS user, you might want to check this out.

-For a limited time, several mobile app creators are offering discounts on a selection of popular apps, many of which can help with productivity and idea capture.
+For a limited time, get discounts on a selection of popular apps, many of which can help with productivity and idea capture.
 If you have a break over the holidays, it can be a perfect time to explore a new app or two before the hectic pace resumes.
-Boost your effectiveness in 2014!
+Boost your effectiveness in the new year!